America's HeartlandAmerica's Heartland

 E20

-620Oklahoma farm communities face health challenges with rescues by rural air evacuations.
-An Idaho farm woman finds a future raising elk.
-A Nebraska farm family discovers that dietary concerns are creating demand for their sorghum crop.
+620Oklahoma farm communities have rural air evacuations.
+An Idaho farm woman raising elk.
+A Nebraska farm family discovers that creating demand for their sorghum crop.
 A Minnesota farmer takes an educational approach to save the environment.
-It's Sewer Man.

 • 621